 Healthcare providers can prescribe dolasetron to prevent nausea and vomiting in people who are undergoing surgery or chemotherapy.
 The drug works by blocking serotonin, a chemical in the body that is associated with nausea and vomiting.
-It comes in tablet and injectable form, and is usually used an hour before chemotherapy or two hours before surgery.
+It comes in tablet and injectable form.
 Possible side effects include dizziness, headache, and fatigue.

 Dolasetron is made by sanofi-aventis.